PAYMENT SERVICES DIRECTIVE 2

 (e) neither we nor the beneficiary of the direct debit made information available to you about the transaction at least four weeks before the debit date,

-Then you may request a refund from us of that direct debit for an eight week period following the debit date.
-We will then have ten Business Days to refund you, or give you reasons for our refusal to refund you.
+then you may request a refund from us of that direct debit for an eight week period following the debit date.
+We will then have ten Business days to refund you, or give you reasons for our refusal to refund you and that your right to refer the matter to the FSO, see clause 17 below for further details.

 - Unique identifier: If you give us an order to make a payment from your account and we execute it in accordance with the correct unique identifier, we will be taken to have executed it correctly as regards the beneficiary of that order.
 If you give us an incorrect unique identifier, we will not be liable for the non-execution, or defective execution, of the order.
 We will, however, make reasonable efforts to recover the funds involved.